-Here are some five simple rules regarding snacking for kids:
+Here are five simple French-inspired rules regarding snacking for kids.
+Many of these can also be applied to adults too!

-- Small children should probably be offered a mid-morning snack and a later afternoon snack.
-Other than that snacks should be put away so that children are more likely to eat their meals.
+1. Let hunger develop: Small children should probably be offered a mid-morning snack and a later afternoon snack.
+Older children and adults may only have time for one late afternoon snack.
+Other than that, snacks should be put away so that children are more likely to eat their meals.
+When we let hunger develop we are more likely to try foods that are offered at meals.
+During these breaks from eating children can also focus on other ways of developing and growing.

-- Children will probably protest at first when they are getting used to not getting snacks on demand.
+2. New habits take time: Children will probably protest at first when they are getting used to a "no snacks on demand" routine.
 It’s okay.
-This is a change which over time they will likely get use to.
+This is a change which over time they will likely get use to if you stay consistent.
 Provide simple explanations for the change in your routine, and then don’t give in.

-- Snacks should consist of foods that one would give at meal.
-If your snack says “Snack” on it, it’s probably not a good snack!
-Instead of “filler foods” like fish crackers, pretzels, chips, and fruit snacks which don’t offer much nutrition, try to provide a balance of fiber, fat, protein and carbohydrate.
-Providing all four of these elements will help your snack to be more filling.
+3. Give balanced snacks: Snacks should consist of foods that one would give at meals.
+If your snack says “Snack” on the packaging, it’s probably more of a treat than a healthy snack!
+Instead of “filler foods” like fish crackers, pretzels, chips, and fruit snacks which don’t offer much nutrition, try to provide a balance of carbohydrate, protein, fiber, and fat.
+Providing all four of these elements will help your snack to be more filling and satisfying.

-- Avoid sweet drinks like juice, sports drinks, soda, or other sweetened beverages with snacks.
+5. Drink water: Avoid sweet drinks like juice, sports drinks, soda, or other sweetened beverages with snacks.
 Water and milk are good choices for snack time.
-Smoothies that combine fruit, veggies, yogurt and other nutritious ingredients can work well too as a snack.
+Smoothies that combine fruit, veggies, yogurt, and other nutritious ingredients can also work well as a snack.